alexdwagner/jekyll-now/_posts/2016-10-15-Day-Six-at-SFPC.md

 - More open studios all across NYC tomorrow.
 I might go to the [Wikimedia thing at ITP](http://www.ohny.org/site-programs/weekend/sites/wikimedia-nyc-commonslab-interactive-telecommunications-program) just to stop in ITP and have a look around.
 The clock tower in the Greenwich Village library on 6th avenue is supposed to be pretty cool as well.
 There's also the [Knotted Gate Chant Cycle](http://www.harvestworks.org/oct-14-16-mshr-knotted-gate-chant-cycle/) in the LES.
 - [Stop Work!](https://eyebeam.org/stopwork/) group crit at Eyebeam on Monday.
 I will be taking pictures and notes of the event.
-- "Meet the Students Night" next Wednesday.
+- "Meet the Students Night" at SFPC next Wednesday.
 Each student will be doing a five minute presentation.
 Right now, I got nothing - no idea what I'm gonna do.
 Maybe show some videos?
 Talk about my love for good green tea?
 Share some of my random voice memo recordings?
 I don't know, man.
 - [Ramsey Nasser](http://nas.sr)'s [Radical Computer Science](http://radicalcomputerscience.tumblr.com/) class next Friday.
 I'm going to ask him about my idea for a boob-centric programming language.
 I will explain in a future post.

 ---